SPOTLIGHT ON RETIRED MINISTERS: AN INTERVIEW WITH REV. DR. MRS ABIGAIL AJOKE JASPER

 Interviewer: What hopes do you have for the future of ministry, and what encouragement would you like to give to the next generation of pastors?

-Interviewee (Rev. Mrs Abigail Ajoke Jasper): My hope for the future is that pastors will hold fast to the Word of God and use their training to further the work of the Church.
+Interviewee (Rev. Dr. Mrs Abigail Ajoke Jasper): My hope for the future is that pastors will hold fast to the Word of God and use their training to further the work of the Church.
 Religious Educators who have been fortunate to serve as pastors have proven to be highly effective, and I pray that this trend continues.
 For the next generation of pastors, my encouragement is simple: stay true to God’s Word, remain humble, and let your training serve as a tool for effective ministry.

 By Debo Odunlami, MDiv RE